questions about migraines and headaches in a live chat for the self-help community headbook.me.

 Dear Dr. Göbel,

-According to the diagnosis made in your company in 2010, I have:
+According to the diagnosis prepared at your facility in 2010, I have:

 1. Migraine without aura, ICD-10 G34.0